-The info on this page and the attached PDF does not override any NCHSA form or document regarding fee, rules, start times, etc. Please refer to the Race Day Forms page for any fees or other official NCHSA info.
+The info on this page does not override any NCHSA form or document regarding fee, rules, start times, etc. Please refer to the Race Day Forms page for any fees or other official NCHSA info.

 New To Racing Start here